 One of the biggest challenges of Moonshot companies is that they suffer from tremendous price volatility.
-These are established companies but it is hard to value the business.
-They tend to function more like startups.
-Continuously pivoting based on not only the changed business environment; but also their understanding of future trajectories of growth.
-Moonshot companies have several bets into the future which might or might not pan out.
-Hence the name Moonshot
+Moonshots are established companies, but it is hard to value the business.
+They tend to function more like start-ups.
+They are continuously pivoting based on the changing business environment and their understanding of future growth trajectories.
+Moonshot companies have several bets that might or might not pan out into the future.
+Hence the name Moonshot.

 Let us take Netflix as an example.
-Initially they started with mail order DVDs.
+Initially, they started with mail-order DVDs.
 Then they moved into streaming.
 Now they are like a movie studio producing Original Content.
-Netflix had a monstrous decade but even if we exclude that time period you can see the price volatility.
+Netflix had a monstrous decade, but you can see the price volatility even if we exclude that period.

 Analysts using traditional metrics to value Moonshot Companies fail to realize the tectonic shift in trend.
-And the work which has been done years in advance at these companies before the markets sees it.
+And the work done years in advance at these companies before the markets see it.

 “When somebody congratulates Amazon on a good quarter … I say thank you.
 But what I’m thinking to myself is … those quarterly results were actually pretty much fully baked about 3 years ago”Jeff Bezos